kubeshop/tracetest/docs/installing.md

 Container images are hosted on Docker Hub [Tracetest repository](https://hub.docker.com/r/kubeshop/tracetest).

+There are two options to install Tracetest, if you use Jaeger to store your trace
 ### Jaeger

+Tracetest uses [Jaeger Query Service `16685` port](https://www.jaegertracing.io/docs/1.32/deployment/#query-service--ui), which allows Tracetest to find Traces using GRPC protocol.

-The commands below will install Tracetest application connecting to Jaeger tracing backend on `jaeger-query:16685`:
+The commands below will install Tracetest application connecting to Jaeger tracing backend on `jaeger-query:16685`.

 ```sh
 # Install Kubeshop Helm repo and update it